-If you want to set up NAS for your Plex, we've got you covered
+Looking for a NAS to run Plex?
+These are the best enclosures.

 - Doesn't transcode

-The DS220j has robust software and holds up incredibly well as a Plex media server, making it the ideal entry-level option.

-6. TerraMaster F2-221: Best Value
+6. TerraMaster F2-221: Best value

-TerraMaster is a well-known manufacturer that's focused on the value segment, and the F2-221 is a great choice if you want a value-focused NAS enclosure for Plex.
+TerraMaster is a well-known manufacturer focused on the value segment, and the F2-221 is a solid choice if you want a value-focused NAS enclosure for Plex.
 The NAS is powered by the Intel Celeron J3355 chipset and has 2GB of RAM out of the box, and you can fit a total of 32TB of storage in the two drive bays.

 The F2-221 also has two Gigabit Ethernet ports and two USB 3.0 ports.
-You also get a decent set of software features, but the standout point here is that the F2-221 can stream 4K files without any hassle and transcode 1080p content easily.
-There's no 4K transcode here, but like I outlined above, that's not really a major omission.
+You also get a decent set of software features, but the standout point is that the F2-221 can stream 4K files without any hassle and transcode 1080p content easily.
+There's no 4K transcode here, but that's not really a major omission, as I outlined above.

 If you don't need some of the more productivity-focused features and are in the market for value, the F2-221 is a fantastic overall choice.
-Just pick up a few 4TB IronWolf hard drives with the NAS and you'll be able to set up a great Plex server.
+Just pick up a few 4TB IronWolf hard drives with the NAS, and you'll be able to set up a great Plex server.

 Pros: